You want smart political talk without the meltdowns?

 Like free, you know, taxpayer-funded sex change operations.

-Uh, and it's definitely not gonna work.
+And it's definitely not going to work.

 Americans in larger and larger numbers support the president's deportation plan and plan to secure the border.

-Anyway, you have this Tennessee preacher suggesting that violence can be justified against Elon Musk over these doge cuts.
+Anyway, you have this Tennessee preacher suggesting that violence can be justified against Elon Musk over these Doge cuts.

 Listen.